RogerioHD/LogAnalysis/README.md

     </details>

 ### Running the program
-After the initial set up you should be able to log into your virtual machine. via `vagrant up` and them `vagrant ssh`
+After the initial set up you should be able to login into your virtual machine using `vagrant up` command and them `vagrant ssh` command.
 If everthing is ok the output of your shell would seems like:
 `vagrant@vagrant:/vagrant/news$`
 Just wrtite `python newsdb.py` and you will get the reports!